-Even then, it's not a system to ignore if you have the batteries, a rechargeable battery pack or an umbilical AC adapter (conveniently, it was compatible with Sega Genesis Model 2 AC adapters).
+Despite all of its issues, it's not a system to ignore if you have the batteries, a rechargeable battery pack or an umbilical AC adapter (conveniently, it was compatible with Genesis Model 2 AC adapters).

-In 2001, third party game developer Majesco, with assistance from Sega, reissued the Game Gear for a reduced price.
-Only one new game was released for it (Super Battletank, an unreleased game developed in 1994), just a few existing games were re-issued with it (notably including Sonic the Hedgehog Chaos and Columns), it still had the battery problems and aside from the retro gaming market, did not catch on with the consumers.
+In 2000, third party game developer Majesco, with assistance from Sega, reissued the Game Gear for a reduced price of US$30.
+Only one new game was released for it (Super Battletank, an unreleased game developed in 1994), just a few existing games were re-issued with it (specifically Sonic the Hedgehog Chaos and Columns) for US$15, and a couple of accessories did not function with the reissue.
+The battery life was improved somewhat and the new version had a higher quality screen, but it didn't catch on with consumers aside from the retrogaming market.
 It was gone again by the end of the year.
 That said, the Nintendo 3DS has some Game Gear games on offer in its Virtual Console, using an emulator programmed by M2, who have a history of making emulators of Sega consoles.

 - CPU runs at 3.55 or 3.58 MHz, depending on the region.

 - The graphics are handled by the Video Display Processor.

 - Part of the chipset involves that mighty little 8-bit controller known as the Zilog Z80.